grycap/oscar/docs/minio_usage.md

 Each OSCAR cluster includes a deployed MinIO instance, which is used to trigger service executions.
 When a service is configured to use MinIO as its storage provider, it monitors a specified input folder for new data.
 Whenever new data is added to this folder, it triggers the associated service to execute.

-## Using graphic interfaces
+## Using graphical interfaces

 These folders can be accessed via both the OSCAR UI and the MinIO console UI.

-- **Using the OSCAR UI**: The following image highlights the section where MinIO buckets are accessible.
+- **Using OSCAR-UI**: The following image highlights the section where MinIO buckets are accessible.
 Users can view a list of available buckets and perform operations such as uploading and deleting files.

 ![minio-buckets](images/bucket-list.png)